TruptiGouda02/quizback/README.md

 - download all dependencies

--if in case not able to run app locally due to internal issues, i would provide screen record in this repository , screen record of how our wuiz app looks and works .
+-if in case not able to run app locally due to internal issues, i would provide screen record in this repository , screen record of how our quiz app looks and works , Video file name is (Quiz App Video.mov)